Rafi993/DevScripts/README.md

-## Dev scripts
+# Dev scripts

-Simple scripts to make your devs using Linux
+Collection of scripts to make your dev life easier

 | Script         | Description                                    |
 | ---------------| ---------------------------------------------- |